 Building social cohesion through their power to shape our sense of national identity, celebrate our diversity and promote empathy and connection that can bridge social divides;

 Supporting our health and wellbeing, including meeting major challenges such as ageing, social isolation, loneliness and mental health.
 (Australia Council for the Arts, 2020, National Arts Participation Survey).

 We will also highlight the opportunity to invest in our country’s creative future through ongoing, sustainable support for the Australia Council for the Arts.
 In particular, we will emphasise the role that independent artist grant recipients play in innovation and ideas creation; and the role that project and multi-year funded small and large producing companies play in creating and presenting new Australian stories and in engaging audiences in regional, remote and metropolitan areas and of course online.

 If you would like to do some of your own research to inform your survey or submission, here are some ideas:

 Creating Our Future: National Arts Participation Survey.
 The survey was conducted in late 2019, so it provides a benchmark of Australians’ arts engagement before the impacts of the pandemic, along with vital new evidence showing the arts are a public good infused and embedded in the fabric of our daily lives.

 A New Approach: Insight Reports.
-These four reports explore why and how governments, philanthropists, communities, businesses and individuals invest in arts and culture; what benefits and impacts this generates; and how we can ensure this investment is relevant and effective.
+These reports explore why and how governments, philanthropists, communities, businesses and individuals invest in arts and culture; what benefits and impacts this generates; and how we can ensure this investment is relevant and effective.
 They have just released a working paper on the fifth report, which has excellent data to help inform your submission.